Season of Creation

 Jubilee for the Earth

 Each September Christians around the world celebrate the Season of Creation.
 This is an initiative of an ecumenical steering committee, which was formed to help Christians respond to the environmental crisis which continues to grow across the globe.
-Christian churches have been called to strengthen their united response.
-The theme for 2020 was Jubilee for the Earth.
+Christian Churches have been called to strengthen their united response.

 So, what can you do to help save the planet and the vulnerable?
 The COVID-19 pandemic has revealed that if we slow down our use of resources and commit to rekindling the earth we can renew it.